|Norihiro Mochizuki (left)||Environmental Planning Division, Global Environment Center, Canon Inc.|

 Principal Specialist, Environment Planning Division, Global Environment Center, Canon Inc.

 Since 2000, he engaged in environmental affairs and struggled for environmental management, mainly using LCA, and environmental communication activities.
-He is leading the industry in the LCA field as a member of domestic committee for international standardization in Japan, and also contributed to the establishment of quantitative environment label calculation rules for Japan Environmental Management Association for Industry (JEMAI).
+He is leading the industry in the LCA field as a member of domestic committee for international standardization in Japan, and also contributed to the establishment of quantitative environment label calculation rules for Sustainable Management Promotion Organization (SuMPO).

 Lead Specialist, Production Environment Promotion Department, Environment Promotion Division, Global Environment Center, Canon Inc.